kovidgoyal/kitty/docs/protocol-extensions.rst

 (encoded in base85) corresponding to the key pressed.
 The key name to number mapping is defined in :doc:`this table <key-encoding>`.

+Client programs must ignore events for keys they do not know.
+The mapping in the above table is stable and will never change, however, new codes might be added to it in the future, for new keys.

 For example::

     <ESC>_KpGp<ESC>\  is  <Ctrl>+<Alt>+x (press)